Mahmoud0-0Salah/Frelancia/SIGNALR_GUIDE.md

 - Verify `manifest.json` has localhost permissions

 ### "No new jobs detected"
-- The server only detects ASP.NET-related jobs
+- The server scrapes ALL jobs from Mostaql (not filtered)
-- Jobs must be new (not previously seen)
+- Only NEW jobs (not previously seen) are sent to clients
+- Clients filter jobs based on user settings
 - Check server logs for scraping errors:
   ```bash
   dotnet run --verbosity detailed
   ```
+- Verify the server is actually finding new jobs by checking logs

 ### Extension doesn't connect on startup
 - Service workers in Chrome can be suspended